prathammittall/Attendy/README.md

-# Attendyy — Attendance Tracker & Goal Projector
+# Attendy — Attendance Tracker & Goal Projector

 **Track.
 Attend.
 Succeed.**

-Attendyy is a sophisticated iOS attendance tracking application built with **SwiftUI** and **Swift 6**, designed to help students monitor their class attendance, set attendance goals, and make data-driven decisions about future classes.
+Attendy is a sophisticated iOS attendance tracking application built with **SwiftUI** and **Swift 6**, designed to help students monitor their class attendance, set attendance goals, and make data-driven decisions about future classes.
 The app provides intelligent projections to answer critical questions: *"How many classes can I safely miss?" or "How many consecutive classes do I need to attend?"*

 ---